lyft/confidant/docs/source/advanced/contributing.html.markdown

 ## Contributing code

-### Sign the Contributor License Agreement (CLA) (not yet available)
+### Sign the Contributor License Agreement (CLA)

 We require a CLA for code contributions, so before we can accept a pull request we need to have a signed CLA.
-Please send signed copies of the form to TBD.
+Please [visit our CLA repo](https://github.com/lyft/CLA) and follow the instructions to sign the CLA.

 ### File issues in Github